monhi/mongodb_tutorial/node-todo-list/readme.md

 <a href="https://medium.com/@diogo.fg.pinheiro/simple-to-do-list-app-with-node-js-and-mongodb-chapter-2-3780a1c5b039"> Link 2 </a>

 In this project I use local MongoDB database.
 But in original project, it uses a cloud based one to manage CRUD operations.
-Both is possible and it just needs to keep the link to database in .env file that is placed in root folder.
+Both are possible and it just needs to change the link to database in .env file that is placed in root folder.